Coconut rice: Sri Lanka

 In Sri Lanka, coconut rice is often referred to as "milk rice" or kiribath.
-It is widely served across the nation on special occasions to mark the auspicious timings or moments.
-It is accompanied by lunu miris a spicy onion sambol ground with red chilli, onions, tomato, lime and salt with umbalakada.
+It is widely served across the nation on special occasions.
+It is accompanied by lunu miris, a spicy onion sambol ground with red chilli, onions, tomato, lime and salt with umbalakada.

 Latin America

 Colombia and Panama

 On the Caribbean coast of Colombia and Panama, arroz con coco is a typical side dish for fish.
 It is made with white rice cooked in a base of coconut milk and combined with shredded coconut meat, water, salt, raisins (optional), and sugar.

 Honduras

 In the Caribbean coast of Honduras, rice is traditionally cooked with coconut oil, coconut milk, garlic, onions and red or black beans, a hearty dish known as "rice and beans".
 This plate is especially popular among Hondurans of African ancestry (Garifuna), but like many other Garifuna plates and foods with African influence, it is popular among all Hondurans and regarded as a typical Honduran food by Hondurans of all racial backgrounds.